-In contrast, conduction in the SCST, by incorporating a lateral component, is directly responsive to the total free carrier density $n = n_0 + n_g + n_{inj}$, determined by the sum of the intrinsic $n_0$, gate-induced $n_g$ and bias-injected $n_{inj}$ free carrier densities.
+In contrast, conduction in the SCST through the layered AFM is determined by its free carrier distribution $n = n_0 + n_g + n_{inj}$, given by the sum of the intrinsic $n_0$, gate-induced $n_g$ and bias-injected $n_{inj}$ free carrier densities.
 For metals, $n$ is dominated by $n_0$ (constant), and the bias determines the electric field $\mathbf{E}$, leading to ohmic conduction.
-However, for gapped materials with low intrinsic carriers, $n$ can be instead dominated by $n_{inj}$, the uncompensated charge injected into the material due to an effect similar to capacitance.
-In this SCL regime, the distribution of $n_{inj}$ decays from the injecting contact (Fig. \ref{fig:1}g), similar to the injected space charge region near the cathode of a vacuum diode \cite{Rose1955}.
-The bias thus regulates both $n$ and $\mathbf{E}$, causing a power-law dependence on $V_{sd}$ \cite{Note1}.
+However, for gapped materials with low $n_0$, $n$ can be instead dominated by $n_{inj}$, the uncompensated charge injected into the material due to an effect similar to capacitance.
+In this SCL regime, the distribution of $n_{inj}$ decays from the injecting contact (Fig. \ref{fig:1}g) and creates its own spatially varying $\mathbf{E}$, which self-consistently determines a continuous current \cite{Rose1955}.
+The bias thus regulates both $n$ and $\mathbf{E}$, causing a power-law $I_{sd}$-$V_{sd}$ scaling \cite{Note1}.
 For a thin film geometry absent charge traps (trap-free limit), the SCL sheet current density $K_{sd}$ is ideally quadratic: $K_{sd} = 2 \mu \varepsilon V_{sd}^2/(\pi L^2)$, where $\mu$ is the carrier mobility, $\varepsilon$ is the dielectric constant and $L$ is the channel length \cite{Geurst1966}.